Best Ice Axe

 This particular ice axe features a relatively gentle curvature to the pick and positive clearance, making it usable as both a mountaineering pick and as a self-arrest tool when needed.
 With this particular ice axe, a type of balance has been found between general use and technical merit that works quite well.

 The shaft is slightly curved near the axe head and is constructed of aluminum, to maintain its light weight.
-The pick is tapered and forged out of Chromoly steel like the head itself for added strength and durability and for a deeper penetration.
-The bottom portion of the handle is wrapped in a rubberized grip for easier handling and control.
+The pick is tapered and forged out of steel for added strength and durability and for a deeper penetration.
+The bottom portion of the handle has horizontal grooves for easier handling and control.

-The length of the entire ice axe can vary between 48 centimeters, 53 centimeters, 58 centimeters, and 66 centimeters depending on the style purchased.
-And while the shorter lengths may be seen as a disadvantage to some, for the most part, the length isn’t a hindrance to most people.
+The length of the entire ice axe is only 45cm long.
+And while the shorter length may be seen as a disadvantage to some, for the most part, the length isn’t a hindrance to most people.

 For the price point, this ice axe falls squarely into the technical rating, and has significant punching power and the ability to make quick arrests on a moment’s notice.
 If you’re working through some terrain that is a bit unstable, this is definitely a great choice for an ice axe.

-The Grivel Air Tech Evolution Ice Axe is a solid, technically sound ice axe that is fairly comfortable to hold and use.
-While some might find that the weight is a bit much for continuous use, this ice axe is a great choice to have around at all times because of its small size and portability.
+The Petzl Gully Ice Axe is a solid, technically sound ice axe that is fairly comfortable to hold and use.
+While some might find the fact that the picks are non-replaceable a turnoff, this ice axe is a great choice to have around at all times because of its small size and portability.

 As stated earlier, the pick and axe head on this particular ice axe features a more neutral design that is well suited for a wide range of uses and environments.
 While it may not be the best we’ve seen at self-arrest, if you’re looking for a tool that you can use on ice, snow, frozen ground or even rock, this is certainly a viable option.